 Languages that use non-alphabetic writing, like Chinese characters, Cyrillic or Hindi, sometimes require special decoding for display on computers that don’t natively support them.
-For example, people using American computers to access a Japanese page might very well see something like this:
+For example, people using American computers to access a Japanese webpage might very well see something like this:

 The same can be true of any number of languages.
 What to do?

-First, try to break the page down into smaller sections.
+Try to break the page down into smaller sections.
 Instead of just plugging the URL into Google translate and letting it do the whole page, try copy-pasting a few words or phrases.
 When you have an idea of the words being used, try translating some complete sentences to get a grasp of the grammar.
 You will probably start to understand what you’re reading more with some repetition.
 It’s still not perfect, but it helps.

 One unfortunate development on the net is the corporate establishment of artificial restrictions on content.
-The Internet itself is international, the information it carries recognizes no borders.
+The internet itself is international, the information it carries recognizes no borders.
 But media producers like television stations and movie studios, are dead set on making their own.

-Smartphones, tablets, game consoles and more — they’re all streaming enabled these days.
+Smartphones, tablets, game consoles and more — today they’re all streaming enabled.
 That kind of convenience is appealing for everyone, of course, but the artificial blocks installed by distributors (at the undoubted request of copyright holders) can prevent access for a lot of people without the good fortune to be living in a random geographical location designated by a corporation as “acceptable.”

 With all that content out there waiting for an audience, a lot of people have found ways around the location blocking on their favorite streaming and download sites.
 Some of them will be familiar if you have read the rest of this manual.